Abel-Dawit1/abeldawit.github.io/index.md

-## Selected projects in data science, machine learning and artificial intelligence
+## Selected projects in Data Science, Machine Learning and Artificial Intelligence

 ---